Fred Dubois

-Fred Thomas Dubois (May 29, 1851 – February 14, 1930) was a controversial American politician from Idaho who served two terms in the United States Senate.
+Fred Thomas Dubois (May 29, 1851 – February 14, 1930) was an American politician from Idaho who served two terms in the United States Senate.
 He was best known for his opposition to the gold standard and his efforts to disenfranchise Mormon voters.

 Early life and career

 Dubois was of part French-Canadian descent.
 His paternal grandfather, Toussaint Dubois, was an immigrant who distinguished himself at the Battle of Tippecanoe.
-His surname was pronounced "deh-bwah" and he was said to have "hated it" when people pronounced the "-bois" suffix as "boys," which he found "insufferable."
 Dubois' father, Jesse Kilgore Dubois, was an official at the U.S. Land Office in Palestine, Illinois, a former judge and state legislator, an early supporter of the Republican Party, and a close friend of fellow Illinois Republican Abraham Lincoln.
 In 1856 the elder Dubois was elected Illinois state auditor and moved the family to the state capital, Springfield.

 Fred Dubois studied at Yale College from 1870 to 1872, where he was elected to Scroll and Key.
 He then participated in business until 1875, when he was appointed to the board of railroad and warehouse commissioners of Illinois.
 He held this position for one year, resigning shortly before the death of his father.
 In 1880, he moved to Idaho Territory with his brother, Dr. Jesse Dubois, Jr. (1850–1908), a physician.

 In 1882, Dubois was appointed to be the U.S. Marshal for the Idaho Territory.
 He launched a successful campaign to disenfranchise Mormon voters in the territory on the grounds they broke the law by practicing polygamy.